neuro-inc/neuro-extras/docs/cli.md

 ### neuro-extras download

-Download neuro project files from storage.
+(Deprecated)  Download neuro project files from storage.

 Downloads file (or files under) from storage://remote-project-dir/PATH to project-root/PATH.
 You can use "." for PATH to download whole project.
 The "remote-project-dir" is set using .neuro.toml config, as in example: